Hospital Acquired Infection Lawyers

 Staph can be spread person-to-person and is very contagious.
 Staph infections, including Methicillin-resistant Staphylococcus aureus (MRSA), most frequently occur among people in hospitals and healthcare facilities (such as nursing homes and dialysis centers) who have weakened immune systems.

 If you have any questions regarding hospital-acquired infections, or if you’re looking to seek legal advice, our medical malpractice lawyers can help you today.
-Don’t hesitate to contact our team of lawyers at McEldrew Young Purtell by filling out our form or calling 1-800-590-4116.
+Don’t hesitate to contact our team of lawyers at McEldrew Young Purtell Merritt by filling out our form or calling 1-800-590-4116.
 We are hard-working lawyers for hard-working people.